The Bankrate promise

 The surge is directly related to the rise in fixed mortgage rates, which have rapidly gone up past 6 percent, a range not seen since 2008.
 With less purchasing power at higher fixed rates, the lower introductory rates attached to ARMs have started to look much more appealing:

-“Given still-high home prices and this rising rate environment, potential homebuyers are finding ways to reduce their monthly payments and view ARMs as more attractive given the widening spread between rates for ARM and fixed-rate loans,” says Joel Kan, associate vice president of Economic and Industry Forecasting at MBA.
+“Given still-high home prices and this rising rate environment, potential homebuyers are finding ways to reduce their monthly payments and view ARMs as more attractive given the widening spread between rates for ARM and fixed-rate loans,” says Joel Kan, vice president of Economic and Industry Forecasting at MBA.

 Still, ARM volume isn’t likely to set records this time around.
 In mid-2005, ARMs represented nearly 45 percent of mortgages originated, according to CoreLogic.
 (Those teaser rates were part of the lead-up to the housing bubble).
 Since 2009, they’ve accounted for only as much as 18 percent of originations, and as little as 8 percent.

-Is an ARM right for you?
+Is an ARM loan a good idea right now?

 - You’re not buying your forever home.
 ARMs typically have fixed-rate introductory periods of three, five, seven or 10 years, so they “can make sense for a borrower with plans for a shorter time frame in their new home of five to 10 years, where they would likely sell before their rate resets,” says Kan.